ringosuen/3522_A01070413/Labs/Lab8/README.md

-Hi Rahul, I got the encryption methods working for both a data input and data file.
+Hi Rahul, I got the encryption method working for both a data input and data file.
 Data file reads an inputFile.txt that I made and converts whatever is inside to an external file called encryptedFile.txt.
 Decryption also works, and I got the encryptedFile.txt